Henry Y. Cranston

-Henry Young Cranston (October 9, 1789 – February 12, 1864) was a U.S. Representative from Rhode Island, brother of Robert B. Cranston.
+Henry Young Cranston (October 9, 1789 – February 12, 1864) was a U.S. representative from Rhode Island, brother of Robert B. Cranston.

+Biography

 Born in Newport, Rhode Island, Cranston attended the public schools.

 He engaged in mercantile pursuits in New Bedford, Massachusetts.

 He moved to Newport, Rhode Island, in 1810, and engaged in business as a commission merchant until 1815.